gamedig/node-gamedig/README.md

 'minecraftping' server type instead, which uses a less accurate but more reliable solution.

 #### Nadeo (ShootMania / TrackMania / etc)
+The server must have xmlrpc enabled, and you must pass the xmlrpc port to GameDig, not the connection port.
-To query a nadeo game, you must have a user account on the server with access level User or higher.
+You must have a user account on the server with access level User or higher.
 Pass the login into to GameDig with the additional options: login, password

 #### Terraria
 Requires tshock server mod, and a REST user token, which can be passed to GameDig with the additional option: token

+#### Separate Query Port
+Games with this note use a query port which is usually not the same as the game's connection port.
+You must pass the query port to GameDig, not the connection port.

 Usage from Command Line
 ---